KateK1/ML_Zoomcamp/Midterm_project/README.md

 #### Theoretical usage of the model.
-- Dollar loss estimation for insurance industry after incedent
+- Dollar loss estimation for the insurance industry after the incident
-- Dollar loss estimation for fire safety specialists before incedent with study or risk estimation purposes
+- Dollar loss estimation for fire safety specialists before the incident with study or risk estimation purposes

 ## Project description
 - #### Data cleaning
-Dataset was cleand before but still needed some preparation like filling the NaN values.
+Dataset is already clean but still needed some preparation like filling in the NaN values.

 - #### Exploratory data analysis
-For EDA I analyze diferent types of features and target variable separetly.
-Target variable have a long tail distribution and was transformed to log1.
-I find feature imfortanses using correlation and mutual_score.
-Also I add new features representing time as difference beetween timestampes.
+For EDA I analyze different types of features and target variables separately.
+The target variable has a long tail distribution and was transformed to log1.
+I find feature importance using correlation and mutual_score.
+Also, I add new features representing time as a difference between timestamps.

 - #### Training the models.
 I trained following models using all features and the features with the best correlation or mutial score.
 Total 10 models: